 Publication: “The Use of Optical Fiber in Safety System Design.”
 J. Petrol.
 Tech., July 1988.

 Litens Automotive v.
 Zen S.A. and Zen North America Corp.
 (S.D.
-Fla.) – Counsel for Defendants against claims of patent infringement and asserted affirmative defenses of patent misuse against the technology related to overrunning alternator decoupler pulleys.
-The action was resolved through settlement on terms favorable to defendants.
+Fla.) – Counsel for Defendants against claims of patent infringement relating to overrunning alternator decoupler pulleys.
+Defendants also asserted a patent misuse affirmative defense.
+The action was resolved through settlement on terms favorable to Defendants.

 Oldcastle Precast, Inc. v.
 Jensen Enterprises, Inc., d/b/a Jensen Precast (E.D.
-Cal.) – Counsel for Plaintiff asserting claims of patent infringement against the technology related to precast subgrade concrete vaults.
-The action resolved through settlement on terms favorable to plaintiff.
+Cal.) – Counsel for Plaintiff asserting claims of patent infringement against a competitor in the precast concrete industry.
+The action resolved through settlement on terms favorable to Plaintiff.

 Hawg Tools LLC v.
 Newsco International Energy Services, Inc. et al., (D. Colo.). — Expert Witness with respect to patent and trade secret issues regarding a downhole drilling mud motor assembly.

 Robert Sauber v.
 Professional Bull Riders, Inc., (N.D.
 Ill.). — Counsel for defendant in a declaratory judgment action involving claims of trademark infringement, deceptive trade practices and unfair competition.